Rebuild, retool, rematch! Toronto FC stun Atlanta United to book MLS Cup rubber match with Sounders | Goal.com

 On Wednesday, they hit Atlanta United with that same rope-a-dope to seal their third MLS Cup final appearance in four seasons.
 The team awaiting them?
 The Seattle Sounders, who defined the odds themselves to take down LAFC.
 How fitting.

-"We owe them a home game," Vanney said Fox Sports just after the win, kickstarting the road to a rubber match for the ages that looked almost impossible just days ago.
+"We owe them a home game," Vanney told Fox Sports just after the win, kickstarting the road to a rubber match for the ages that looked almost impossible just days ago.